alexqfredrickson/notes/aws/aws.md

 Cognito can be integrated with AWS Lambda to execute functions pre-sign-up, post-confirmation, pre-/post-authntication, etc. - via Lambda triggers.

+Cognito Sync is a service that syncs user data across multiple devices.

 #### User Pools

-When you want to provide authentication or authorization to an app or API, you create a Cognito User Pool.
+When you want to provide **authenticated or authorized access to an app or API**, you create a Cognito User Pool.
 It functions as a user directory.
 It can also act as an OIDC identity provider or service provider.
 It is SAML 2.0-compliant.

+Cognito User Pools can [remember and track devices](https://aws.amazon.com/blogs/mobile/tracking-and-remembering-devices-using-amazon-cognito-your-user-pools/) when users are logging in from devices in general.

 #### Identity Pools

-When you want to provide authenticated or anonymous users to AWS resources, use an identity pool.
+When you want to provide **access to AWS resources towards authenticated or anonymous users**, use an identity pool.
 It issues AWS credentials for your application to serve resources to end-users.
 You authenticate with a user pool or a SAML 2.0-compliant service.
 It can issue credentials for guest users.
 It can be role-based or attribute-based.
 They do not have to be integrated with a user pool.

 ### API Gateway